contao/docs/docs/manual/article-management/content-elements.en.md

 ## Code

 The content element "Code" adds formatted code to the article.
-The input is done via a so-called code editor.
-Contao uses the open source code editor of [Ace](https://ace.c9.io/) .
+The input is done with a so-called code editor.
+Contao uses the open source code editor from [Ace](https://ace.c9.io/).

-For the frontend output to work, the *js\_highlight* template must be included in the page layout.
+For the output in the frontend to work, the *js\_highlight template* must be included in the page layout.

 **Syntax highlighting:** Here you can select the desired script language.
 The following script languages are available: